 It’s always a good idea to talk to your veterinarian before adding any new foods to your cat’s diet.
 If you get your veterinarian’s blessing and you wish to feed your cat tuna, follow the same guidelines as you would for feeding your cat any treat.
 Supplemental treats like tuna should make up less than 10 percent of your cat’s daily calories.
 The rest of your cat’s diet (90 percent) should come from a high-quality, complete-and-balanced cat food.

-To avoid potential issues that can arise from eating too much tuna, including the development of picky eating habits, avoid feeding tuna every day and instead limit tuna treats to just a few times a week.
+To avoid potential issues that can arise from eating too much tuna, including the development of picky eating habits, avoid feeding tuna every day and instead limit tuna to an occasional surprise for your cat.